 On a scorching Wednesday afternoon in early June, nearly 30 housing leaders gathered to learn about Exeter’s efforts to address the housing crisis.
 This community visit was organized by UNH Cooperative Extension in collaboration with New Hampshire Housing and Plan NH as part of the Housing Academy program, which trains community volunteers and staff from municipalities and organizations that have received housing opportunity planning grants through InvestNH.
 Community visits are one way that staff and volunteers working at the local level to develop community-based housing solutions can connect on an ongoing basis to network and share lessons learned, ideas and resources.

-Exeter’s economic development director Darren Winham hosted the group on behalf of the town, joined by building inspector Doug Eastman and local developer Tom Monahan, to share the story of a project in progress called The Gateway at Exeter, located on Epping Road in close proximity to exit 9 on Route 101.
-Surrounded by construction equipment and piles of aggregate building materials, attendees from cities and towns of all sizes around the state had a candid conversation with Darren, Doug and Tom about how they have approached the development of a complex mixed-use development set to feature a mix of affordable and market rate housing.
+Exeter’s economic development director, Darren Winham, hosted the group on behalf of the town, joined by building inspector, Doug Eastman, and local developer, Tom Monahan, to share the story of a project in progress called The Gateway at Exeter, located on Epping Road in close proximity to exit 9 on Route 101.
+Surrounded by construction equipment and piles of aggregate building materials, attendees from cities and towns of all sizes around the state had a candid conversation with Darren, Doug and Tom about how they have approached the development of a complex mixed-use development set to feature a combination of affordable and market rate housing.

-Tom Monahan, who has also built well-known mixed-use developments in Merrimack and Nashua in recent years, shared his insights about public-private partnerships, ensuring the project would meet the needs of the community and local employers, navigating state and local zoning and development regulations, and finding creative ways to leverage InvestNH funds and other programs to increase affordable housing units.
+Tom Monahan, who has also built well-known mixed-use developments in Merrimack and Nashua in recent years, shared his insights about public-private partnerships.
+He ensured the project would meet the needs of the community and local employers, navigating state and local zoning and development regulations, and finding creative ways to leverage InvestNH funds and other programs to increase affordable housing units.
 The project is poised to include 224 housing units, with a meaningful portion designated as workforce housing.

 Darren, Doug and Tom talked and answered questions about the ways that Exeter and developers like Monahan can foster productive relationships and how the project has evolved and shifted to better meet the needs of the community.
 Tom also shared the developer's perspective on how to make adjustments while ensuring a project is still feasible.